Stuck in the Middle with You: Cover versions

+A cover version by Grace Potter was used as the theme song for the Netflix series Grace and Frankie, and appears in full on the Grace and Frankie (Original Television Soundtrack).

 In popular culture

 The song is used in Quentin Tarantino's 1992 debut film Reservoir Dogs, during the scene in which the character Mr. Blonde (played by Michael Madsen) taunts and tortures bound policeman Marvin Nash (Kirk Baltz) while singing and dancing to the song.
 In an interview with Rolling Stone, Tarantino recalled:

-That was one of those things where I thought [the song] would work really well, and [during] auditions, I told the actors that I wanted them to do the torture scene, and I'm gonna use "Stuck in the Middle With You", but they could pick anything they wanted, they didn't have to use that song.
-And a couple of people picked another one, but almost everyone came in with "Stuck in the Middle With You", and they were saying that they tried to come up with something else, but that's the one.
+That was one of those things where I thought [the song] would work really well, and [during] auditions, I told the actors that I wanted them to do the torture scene, and I'm gonna use "Stuck in the Middle with You", but they could pick anything they wanted, they didn't have to use that song.
+And a couple of people picked another one, but almost everyone came in with "Stuck in the Middle with You", and they were saying that they tried to come up with something else, but that's the one.
 The first time somebody actually did the torture scene to that song, the guy didn't even have a great audition, but it was like watching the movie.
 I was thinking, "Oh my God, this is gonna be awesome!"

 The song appears in a 2020 TV commercial for IBM.

 The song is used as the theme song for SiriusXM Radio's The Michael Smerconish Program and snippets from various cover versions of the song are used as the show's inter-segment "bumper" music.